mdkent/chef-el-rvm-bootstrap/README.md

        rvm 1.9.2@chef gem install chef

 7. Now we can move on to the actual Chef install.
-First we need a temporary config for chef-solo to do it's work:
+First we need a temporary config for chef-solo to extract and execute our bootstrap cookbooks:

        cat<<EOF>solo.rb
        file_cache_path "/tmp/chef-solo"